Introduction

 5. What is the English Language ?

-English is a West Germanic language that has evolved over the years in a complex historical phenomenon involving migration, conquest, and cultural exchange.
-Uniquely through its ability to borrow and incorporate vocabulary from many other languages, English has perhaps the largest vocabulary of any language in the world.
+English is a West Germanic language that has evolved through centuries of migration, conquest, and cultural exchange.
+One of its most distinctive features is its ability to borrow words from other languages.
+As a result, English has developed one of the largest and most diverse vocabularies in the world.

 6. Variants and Dialects of English Language